(currently under revision, to come into effect September 2017)

 CANCELLATIONS AND ABSENCES:

-Student Cancellations or Absences: Lessons canceled with a minimum of one day prior notice will either be rescheduled, schedule permitting, or a credit will be issued toward the following month.
+Student Cancellations or Absences: (under revision) Lessons canceled with a minimum of one day prior notice will either be rescheduled, schedule permitting, or a credit will be issued toward the following month.
 Because the teacher reserves a specific time for her students each week in her schedule and spends time in preparing for her students, students will not receive a credit for lessons canceled with less than a day-before notice due to any reason other than an emergency, inclement weather, or illness (all up to teacher discretion).
 No refund or credit will be given for no-shows or tardiness.

 LESSONS & PRACTICE TIME